Ataxia, Dyspraxia and Apraxia

 - Improve fitness and endurance

-- Advice regarding activities in the community
+- Provide advice regarding activities in the community

 At Tops Fitness and Rehabilitation we have experienced highly skilled neuro physiotherapists, who have a hands on hollistic approach to management.